lukaszmadrzynski/Website-Update/content/pages/about-us.md

       styles:
         self:
           textAlign: center
-    subtitle: Your Trusted Partner for Sustainable Travel in Yunnan
+    subtitle: Your Trusted Partner for Sustainable Travel and Nature Education in Yunnan
     text: >+
       <div style="text-align: center">Cloud Mountain emerged from a shared
       passion for the unparalleled natural beauty and rich cultural tapestry of